Skip to main content

 Logging in to the Nobl9 UI

-Follow these steps to log in to the Nobl9 web user interface (UI) using your credentials:
+Follow these steps to log in to the Nobl9 web user interface (UI):

 1. Go to the Nobl9 App in your browser.

-2. Enter your email address and the password you created during the account setup process, or click the Login with Google button if you have a single sign-on (SSO) account.
+2. Enter your email address and the password you submitted during your account setup, or click Login with Google if you have a single sign-on (SSO) account.

 tip